-This will set the tone and guide you correctly through the package as well as the standard issue study material.
+This will set the tone and guide you correctly through the package and the standard issue study material.

-The study blueprint helps you cut to the chase in terms of separating what you know, what you don’t know and what you need to know.
+The study blueprint helps you cut to the chase by separating what you know, what you don’t know, and what you need to know.

-It also helps you figure out your learning style and pace for the best possible outcomes.
+It also helps you determine your learning style and pace for the best possible outcomes.

-As an idea, if you had, say, very little knowledge on fitness, and had about 4 months until you had to take the test, your study plan would consist of fewer weekly hours on average over a 16 week stretch.
+As an idea, if you had very little fitness knowledge and had about 4 months until you had to take the test, your study plan would consist of fewer weekly hours on average over a 16 week stretch.

 This helps you ease into the knowledge pool of personal training while also giving you ample time for the immersion.

-The study blueprint not only directs you on how to space out your studies, it also advises you on the use of different materials for the different study phases and knowledge demands, making you aware of key areas to put your emphasis and how you should manage your time.
+The study blueprint directs you on how to space out your studies and advises you on using different materials for the different study phases and knowledge demands, making you aware of key areas to emphasize and how to manage your time.

 I suggest placing your focus on the materials that work well together.
 For example, the study guide is very effective with the mnemonics and is also rounded off quite nicely with the audio guide.

-A nice addition to an almost perfect blueprint would be the inclusion of checklist tables that would help you keep track of your progress in black and white.
+A nice addition to an almost perfect blueprint would include checklist tables that would help you keep track of your progress in black and white.

 The cram component of the blueprint is aimed at helping you know exactly what to commit to memory.
 That’s because there are many common recurring elements that you will need to be familiar with when it comes to the final exam.